 The 30.9-mile paved road runs south from Panther Junction Road to the Santa Elena Canyon Trail and the Rio Grande River along the United States and Mexican border.

-It's the only paved road to the canyon, a popular spot for hiking and kayaking on the west side of the park.
-Along the way, there are trailheads for short hikes, scenic overlooks, and historical points of interest.
+It's the only paved road to the canyon, a popular spot for hiking and kayaking on the park's west side.
+Along the way are trailheads for short hikes, scenic overlooks, and historical points of interest.

 Regardless of whether you plan to do any hiking, there are enough points of interest along the way to make the drive worthwhile.